Welfare rebellion not a confidence vote, PM says as he remains defiant over cuts

 The amendment was published on Tuesday’s order paper and calls for a pause allowing for further scrutiny of the Bill and for support to be in place before any further cuts are made.

-The size of the revolt is enough to defeat the Government’s plans if opposition MPs sided with rebels, though Tory leader Kemi Badenoch had not revealed whether her party would vote for or against the proposals.
+The size of the revolt is enough to defeat the Government’s plans if opposition MPs sided with rebels.

+Tory leader Mrs Badenoch said her party would offer support for the Bill but on the condition that the Government agree to take steps that “align with our core Conservative principles”.

+She claimed the welfare budget would need to be slashed further, unemployment would need to come down and “no new tax rises in the autumn”.

 Asked whether he would consider pausing his plans in light of the rebellion, the Prime Minister told reporters travelling with him to the Netherlands: “We were elected to change what is broken in our country.